kaikue/Oceania/README.md

 - Structures can only be in one chunk (and overwrite each other all the time)
 	- also messes up entity generation
 	- structures across multiple chunks with perlin noise?
-- Pause screen (can just be a GUI)
 - Player animation
 - Block breaking particles
 - Block preview visualization is a bit off- probably due to use of outline